godspeedcurry/computer-graphics/README.md

-### Assignment1:
+1. ### Assignment1:

    #### ① draw a ellipse

    1. Scan convert an ellipse

    2. Input: center(x,y) Ra,Rb

    3. Output:an image with the ellipse in a PPM file

    4. Extra 20%: Extension to Non-Axis Aligned Case

       -Additional Input: Theta

-### Assignment2:
+   #### ② draw a flag

-#### ① Draw the flag of Australia using OpenGL
+   1. Draw the flag of Australia using OpenGL

-1. Extra 10%:Implementation with WebGL
+      •Extra10%:Implementation with WebGL or  OpenGL ES

+      –JavaScript

-   or OpenGL ES –JavaScript –iOS / Android
+      –iOS / Android

-2. Extra could replace the original assignment •Due: 23:59, 10/21 (Main Assignment
+      –Extra could replace the original assignment

+   #### ③Build a solar system with OpenGL

+   1. One sun, 2+ planets, 1+ satellite –Planets orbit around the sun –Satellites orbit around its planet –Trajectories are not co‐planar –Navigation in the system (3D viewing)

+      •E.g., W+S+A+D ‐> walk

+      mouse‐move ‐> change

+      view direction